 Microwaved frozen strawberries until warm.
 Pour into blender jar with strawberry jam and blend until pureed.

 Achiote paste is used in Mayan Yucatán cusine, the most famous dish being cochinita pibil (literally pork cooked in a pit).
 The deep red paste is made with ground annatto seed.
 Friends from tropical countries have told me that they just went to their achiote tree and broke open the pods to use the seeds for a fresh flavor.
 For the rest of us, buy it in a 3 ½ ounce brick in a small paper box at a Mexican market.

-Yucatán cooks use sour oranges, called su’uts’ pak’áal in the Mayan language, and also known as Seville oranges.
-Since they are hard to find in the US, I substitute juices from one orange, one lime, one lemon and one grapefruit.
+Yucatán cooks use sour oranges, called su’uts’ pak’áal in the Mayan language, which are also known as Seville oranges..
+If they are hard to find in the your area, you can substitute juices from one orange, one lime, one lemon and one grapefruit.

 The chicken is traditionally served with red onions which have been pickled with salt and lime juice.